 - Ensuring that members of the governing body, the headteacher, staff and all stakeholders understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL.
-In additional, to ensure that staff are aware that ANYONE can make a referral. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children - Endeavour to provide a safe and welcoming environment where children are respected and valued; where the voice of the child is listened to and is paramount

-• Where it is believed that a child is at risk of or is suffering significant harm, the school will follow the procedures set out by our local Safeguarding Children Partnership arrangements. https://panlancashirescb.proceduresonline.com/chapters/contents.html#ind cases
+In additional, to ensure that staff are aware that ANYONE can make a referral. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children - Endeavour to provide a safe and welcoming environment where children are respected and valued; where the voice of the child is listened to and is paramount - Where it is believed that a child is at risk of or is suffering significant harm, the school will follow the procedures set out by our local Lancashire Safeguarding Children Partnership arrangements.
+Reporting & Support Children's Safeguarding Assurance Partnership (safeguardingpartnership.org.uk) - The school will have due regard to Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures Manual.